satriajidam/pinisi/README.md

 Pinisi is an all-in-one tool to turn your Kubernetes cluster into a self-managed PaaS.
 The system consists of a server app deployed inside Kubernetes and a client CLI app used to communicate with the server.
-Both components will work together to make it easier for operators and developers to manage containerized apps creation and deployment to Kubernetes.
+Both components will work together to make it easier for operators and developers to manage containerized apps creation and deployment in Kubernetes.

 ## Credits